viviane sassen discusses the abstract and intangible in her new exhibition

 The Dutch photographer has gone back to basics in search of a simpler form of photography at her ICA show, documenting the descendants of escaped slaves in Surinamese rain forest.

 Cell, 2013 © Viviane Sassen. ￼Courtesy the artist and Stevenson Gallery

-Viviane's photography darts between documentary and fashion, quiet and noise, colour and simplicity, and these contradictions are still there in her work for Pikin Slee.
+Viviane's photography darts between documentary and fashion, quiet and noise, color and simplicity, and these contradictions are still there in her work for Pikin Slee.
 "Hopefully," she explains, "some people will look at my images and see themselves; the image bouncing back as a mirror."

 What first brought you to Pikin Slee?

 Since Suriname is a former colony of the Netherlands there is a large Surinamese community in the Netherlands.
 I've always been curious to visit the country and experience its culture.
 Some friends of mine own a house in Suriname, so we traveled there for the first time as tourists.
 Another friend told me about Pikin Slee; he had been involved in a cultural project in the village.

 What attracted you to start shooting its inhabitants and environments?

 From the very first moment I set foot on the village grounds I was intrigued by its beauty; the overwhelming nature and the interesting culture.
 The village is very secluded from the outside world.
 You can only get there by canoe, a journey of about three hours on the river.
 There are no roads, no cars, no internet.
 No running water, and there's electricity for just three hours in the evening.
 Somehow, it reminded me of my youth in Kenya back in the early 70s, as we lived in similar circumstances.

 What was the actual process of shooting there like?